-Many bird species have excellent capacities to plastically acclimatize to different ambient temperatures during their lifetime (see sections 4.2, 4.3).
-Yet, there is also some evidence (from invertebrates) that higher basal temperature tolerance may constrain further thermal acclimatization (Gerken et al., 2015), which should be addressed in future studies.
-Furthermore, the speed of acclimation may be crucial in responding to unpredictable weather (see also Dubois et al., 2016; Swanson and Olmstead, 1999).
-There are indications that the acclimatization to increasing and decreasing temperature is not uniform: Dubois et al. (2016) found in experimental conditions that thermogenic capacity was lost at a faster rate when temperature increased, than it was gained when temperature decreased.
-When considering that thermogenic performance may be linked to overwinter survival (Petit et al., 2017), we propose that a reduction of thermogenic capacity during increasingly frequent spells of mild winter weather in the temperate region (IPCC 2014) could prove challenging for resident bird species.
+With increasing unpredictability, not only the scope, but also speed of acclimatization will be crucial to increase survival probability.
+The latter has rarely been studied.
+It is conceivable that traits needed to improve thermogenic performance, such as increased tissue and organ size (Swanson and Vezina, 2015) may be slow to respond to acute changes in temperature.
+Yet, Dubois et al. (2016) reported that the white-throated sparrows (Zonotrichia albicollis) show acclimatization of thermogenic performance within just 8 days over 15-20 °C temperature changes.
+However, over the same time period, black-capped chickadees (Poecile atricapillus) and snow buntings (Plectrophenax nivalis) did not respond to temperature variation (see also Dubois et al., 2016; Swanson and Olmstead, 1999).
+Hence, different bird species may vary in the speed, or aptitude, of acclimatization of some traits (see also Swanson and Olmstead, 1999).
+Moreover, there are indications that the acclimatization to increasing and decreasing temperature is not uniform.
+Dubois et al. (2016) found that thermogenic capacity was lost at a faster rate when temperature increased, than it was gained when temperature decreased.
+When considering that thermogenic performance may be linked to overwinter survival (Petit et al., 2017), loss of cold defence mechanisms during increasingly frequent spells of mild winter weather in the temperate region (IPCC 2014) could prove challenging for resident bird species.